b-karl/KBIC65/README.md

 ### Why don't you just buy keyboard X?
 It is cheaper and simpler than designing this.
 I am doing this as a side project for fun, and the learning experience, and definitely not for profit.

-If you want a 65% keyboard with the THT aesthetic get a Discipline65.
-If you want a 65% for your nice!nano, get the Nibble65.
-If you just want something wireless, get a Keychron.
+If you want a 65% keyboard with the THT aesthetic get a [Discipline65](https://github.com/coseyfannitutti/discipline).
+If you want a 65% for your nice!nano, get the [Nibble65](https://nullbits.co/nibble/).
+If you just want something wireless but don't want to build it yourself, get a [Keychron](https://www.keychron.com/).

+### I really want to make one myself, can you please fix the remaining issues?
+Maybe, if you have some experience or willingness to learn, fork this repo and try to fix it yourself (and maybe do a PR on the end result).
+If you don't have the experience or know-how, send me a message so I know someone actually wants it and I will consider fixing it when I have time.

 ### This is just a rip-off of keyboard X. What gives?
 I am trying to make my own thing but the design is of course heavily inspired by other keyboards, especially THT kits.
 Some honorable mentions

 - [Nicell Dissatisfaction65](https://github.com/Nicell/Dissatisfaction-65)
 A very similar keyboard to what I am designing, by the creator of the nice!nano.
 This uses a lot of the "early" techniques for what I feel a wireless open-source firmware was in 2019-beginning of 2020 such as Adafruit Feather BLE with QMK, something that is much better done today with the nice!nano (and similar controllers) and the ZMK firmware.
+Nicell is the creator of the nice!nano and also very active in the ZMK project.

 - [CannonKeys Satisfaction75](https://ilumkb.com/blogs/news/satisfaction-75-r2)
 My original inspiration for the layout